Hard to Mortgage Properties

 – Flats with short leases

 Banks increasingly will not lend on flats with remaining lease terms less than about 85 years.
 The cost of increasing the lease term can sometimes be prohibitive, so check this before buying.
+Also enquire whether it’s possible to buy the Freehold jointly with the other lessees in the block – get the response confirmed in writing!

 – Dodgy leasehold ground rents